SaraSanSan/AI-learning/IBM-AI_2_3_Hacks-Warsonx-Glossary-Project.md

 # Prompt Engineering using IBM WATSONX

-##

-##

-##
+In this optional lesson you will explore the Prompt Lab in IBM watsonx.ai.
+This is optional because it requires you to access IBM watsonx platform, which may not be available to everyone.
+Normally a credit card is required to access watsonx.ai.
+However, for learners in this course we are providing you with a feature code that will enable you to sign up without a credit card.

+To complete the lab you will need to perform the following:

+	Obtain a feature code for an IBM Cloud account.
+ 	Create the IBM cloud account using the feature code.
+  	Provision your instance for watsonx.ai and explore the Prompt Lab.

+The next steps will be the following hands-on lab:

+	Obtain IBM Cloud Feature Code and Activate Trial Account Creating an IBM Cloud Account
+	Exploring watsonx Prompt Lab

 # GLOSSARY

 - API integration: Application programming interface integration refers to the process of connecting different software systems or applications through their APIs to enable them to work together and share data or functionality.

 - Bias mitigation: A technique in which text prompts provide explicit instructions to generate neutral responses.

 - Chain-of-Thought: An approach to prompt engineering that involves breaking down a complex task into smaller and easier ones through a sequence of more straightforward prompts.

 - ChatGPT: A language model designed to provide detailed responses to natural language input.

 - Claude: A powerful and flexible AI chatbot to help you with your tasks.

 - Contextual guidance: A technique using which text prompts provide specific instructions to the LLMs to generate relevant output.

 - DALL-E: Text-to-image model that generates digital images from natural language descriptions.

 - Domain expertise: A technique wherein text prompts can use domain-specific terminology to generate content in specialized fields like medicine, law, or engineering, where accuracy and precision are crucial.

 - Dust: A prompt engineering tool that provides a web user interface for writing prompts and chaining them together.

-- Explainability 	Refers to the degree to which a user can understand and interpret the model's decision-making process and the reasons behind its generated outputs.
+- Explainability: Refers to the degree to which a user can understand and interpret the model's decision-making process and the reasons behind its generated outputs.

-- Few-shot prompting 	A method that enables context learning, wherein demonstrations are provided in the prompt to steer the model to better performance.
+- Few-shot prompting: A method that enables context learning, wherein demonstrations are provided in the prompt to steer the model to better performance.

-- Framing 	A technique by which text prompts guide LLMs to generate responses within the required boundaries.
+- Framing: A technique by which text prompts guide LLMs to generate responses within the required boundaries.

-- Generative AI 	A type of artificial intelligence that can create new content, such as text, images, audio, and video.
+- Generative AI: A type of artificial intelligence that can create new content, such as text, images, audio, and video.

-- Generative AI models 	Models that can understand the context of input content to generate new content.
+- Generative AI models: Models that can understand the context of input content to generate new content.
 In general, they are used for automated content creation and interactive communication.

-- GPT 	Generative pre-trained transformers or GPT are a family of neural networks that uses transformer architecture to create human-like text or content as output.
+- GPT: Generative pre-trained transformers or GPT are a family of neural networks that uses transformer architecture to create human-like text or content as output.

-- IBM watsonx.ai 	A platform of integrated tools to train, tune, deploy, and manage foundation models easily.
+- IBM watsonx.ai: A platform of integrated tools to train, tune, deploy, and manage foundation models easily.

-- Integrated Development Environment (IDE) 	A software tool for crafting and executing prompts that engage with language models.
+- Integrated Development Environment (IDE): A software tool for crafting and executing prompts that engage with language models.

-- Input data 	Any piece of information provided as part of the prompt.
+- Input data: Any piece of information provided as part of the prompt.

-- Interview pattern approach 	A prompt engineering strategy that involves designing prompts by simulating a conversation or interacting with the model in the style of an interview.
+- Interview pattern approach: A prompt engineering strategy that involves designing prompts by simulating a conversation or interacting with the model in the style of an interview.

-- LangChain 	A Python library that provides functionalities for building and chaining prompts.
+- LangChain: A Python library that provides functionalities for building and chaining prompts.

-- Large language models (LLMs) 	A type of deep learning model trained on massive amounts of text data to learn the patterns and structures of language.
+- Large language models (LLMs): A type of deep learning model trained on massive amounts of text data to learn the patterns and structures of language.
 They can perform language-related tasks, including text generation, translation, summarization, sentiment analysis, and more.

-- Midjourney 	A text-to-image model that generates images from natural language requests.
+- Midjourney: A text-to-image model that generates images from natural language requests.

-- Naive prompting 	Asking queries from the model in the simplest possible manner.
+- Naive prompting: Asking queries from the model in the simplest possible manner.

-- Natural language processing (NLP) 	A branch of artificial intelligence that enables computers to understand, manipulate, and generate human language (natural language).
+- Natural language processing (NLP): A branch of artificial intelligence that enables computers to understand, manipulate, and generate human language (natural language).

-- OpenAI Playground 	A web-based tool that helps to experiment and test prompts with various models of OpenAI, such as GPT.
+- OpenAI Playground: A web-based tool that helps to experiment and test prompts with various models of OpenAI, such as GPT.

-- Output indicator 	Benchmarks for assessing the attributes of the output generated by the model.
+- Output indicator: Benchmarks for assessing the attributes of the output generated by the model.

-- Prompt 	Instructions or questions given to a generative AI model to generate new content.
+- Prompt: Instructions or questions given to a generative AI model to generate new content.

-- Prompt engineering 	The process of designing effective prompts to generate better and desired responses.
+- Prompt engineering: The process of designing effective prompts to generate better and desired responses.

-- PromptBase 	A marketplace for selling and buying prompts.
+- PromptBase: A marketplace for selling and buying prompts.

-- Prompt lab 	A tool that enables users to experiment with prompts based on different foundation models and build prompts based on their needs.
+- Prompt lab: A tool that enables users to experiment with prompts based on different foundation models and build prompts based on their needs.

-- PromptPerfect 	A tool used to optimize prompts for different LLMs or text-to-image models.
+- PromptPerfect: A tool used to optimize prompts for different LLMs or text-to-image models.

-- Role-play/Persona pattern 	Specific format or structure for constructing prompts that involve the perspective of a character or persona.
+- Role-play/Persona pattern: Specific format or structure for constructing prompts that involve the perspective of a character or persona.

-- Scale AI 	A technology company that specializes in data labeling and data annotation services.
+- Scale AI: A technology company that specializes in data labeling and data annotation services.

-- Stable Diffusion 	A text-to-image model that generates detailed images based on text descriptions.
+- Stable Diffusion: A text-to-image model that generates detailed images based on text descriptions.

-- StableLM 	An open-source language model based on a dataset that contains trillions of tokens of content.
+- StableLM: An open-source language model based on a dataset that contains trillions of tokens of content.

-- Tree-of-Thought 	An approach to prompt engineering that involves hierarchically structuring a prompt or query, akin to a tree structure, to specify the desired line of thinking or reasoning for the model.
+- Tree-of-Thought: An approach to prompt engineering that involves hierarchically structuring a prompt or query, akin to a tree structure, to specify the desired line of thinking or reasoning for the model.

-- User feedback loop 	A technique wherein users provide feedback to text prompts and iteratively refine them based on the response generated by the LLM.
+- User feedback loop: A technique wherein users provide feedback to text prompts and iteratively refine them based on the response generated by the LLM.

-- Zero-shot prompting 	A method using which generative AI models generate meaningful responses to prompts without needing prior training on those specific prompts.
+- Zero-shot prompting: A method using which generative AI models generate meaningful responses to prompts without needing prior training on those specific prompts.

 # FINAL PROJECT: Applying Prompt Engineering Techniques and Best Practices

 # WRAP-UP

-##

-## Next Steps
+Congratulations on successfully completing this course!
+We hope you found it enriching.

+In this course, you learned about prompts and prompt engineering in generative AI.
+You learned that writing effective prompts involves four key dimensions: clarity, context, precision, and role-play.

+You explored common prompt-engineering tools like IBM watsonx Prompt Lab, Spellbook, Dust, and PromptPerfect.

+You gained knowledge of text-prompt techniques like zero-shot and few-shot, which improve the reliability and quality of large language models (LLMs).

+You were also introduced to various prompt engineering approaches: Interview Pattern, Chain-of-Thought, and Tree-of-Thought.

+This foundational knowledge of prompt engineering will enable you to effectively utilize the capabilities of generative AI to produce precise and relevant responses.

+This concludes the Generative AI: Prompt Engineering course.
+However, it only marks a milestone in your ongoing journey to delve deeper into the world of generative AI.